Exaustia/FloatingEmojis/README.md

 # FloatingEmojis

 Lib to move images automatically

 Easy to use and a lot of settings

-# FloatingEmojis

-Example to use floating on reactJs

-Easy to use and a lot of settings

 # Documentation

 How to call ?

-Use <FloatingEmojisContainer emojis={emojis} />
+Call  `<FloatingEmojisContainer emojis={emojis} />`

 What is emojis ?

     emojis = {
 	    img: img you need see
 	    numberOfEmojis: Number emojis you need to see (you can send multiple emojis with the same img) }

-Settings :
+**Settings :**

   - animationDuration

 - animationTimingFunction

 - animationRepeat

 - animationDirection

 - marginLeft

 - startHeight

-Default Settings =>
+**Default Settings :**

     FloatingEmojisContainer.settingsEmojis = {
 	    repeat: 1,
 	    duration: 8,
 	    direction: 'normal',
 	    size: 2,
 	    animation: 'linear'
     }